403syph3r/go-search-google/README.md

 ```

 ## Credits
-This package relies heavily on [https://github.com/rocketlaunchr/google-search](https://github.com/rocketlaunchr/google-search). go-search-google is a wrapper to help ratelimit and detect Google blocking requests, but at its heart utilizerocketlaunchr's google-search library for querying and scraping results
+This package relies heavily on [https://github.com/rocketlaunchr/google-search](https://github.com/rocketlaunchr/google-search). go-search-google is a wrapper to help ratelimit and detect Google blocking requests, but at its heart utilizes rocketlaunchr's google-search library for querying and scraping results.